Cryptolens/docs/getting-started/unity.md

 ## Implementation

 ### Client library
 To implement license key verification a Unity game, we can use a special build of the [client library for .NET](https://github.com/cryptolens/cryptolens-dotnet) that is platform independent.
 You can download it [here](https://github.com/Cryptolens/cryptolens-dotnet/releases).
-Make sure to select the binaries that are in the "Without System.Management" folder.
+Make sure to reference the binary with the name `Cryptolens.Licensing.CrossPlatform.dll`.
+You can also install it through [NuGet](https://www.nuget.org/packages/Cryptolens.Licensing.CrossPlatform/).

 ### License key verification
 Once you have the binaries, we can get license key verification up and running quite quickly.
 We assume that already have [an account](/getting-started/create-account) and [a product](/getting-started/new-product).
 There are just two things left: